 Dispersed Camping

-Or if you simply want to get Off Path and do some Red Feather Lakes dispersed camping, you have options around Red Feather Lakes.
+If you simply want to do some Red Feather Lakes dispersed camping, you have options around Red Feather Lakes.
 One of our favorite areas is a little north of the main Red Feather Lakes next to Lost Lake (distinct from the Lost Lake near Steamboat Springs).
 At Lost Lake, you will find a small group of lakes surrounded by dispersed camping sites – some you can drive to and some you have to walk to.

 There are two other smaller lakes near Lost Lake, which are essentially large ponds, and they have campsites all around them.
 We found a nice little rock outcropping right on the edge of one with a perfect tent site that was at least 300’ from the water.
 Great spot for Red Feather Lakes dispersed camping.